floooh/fips/site/p050_cmakeguide.md

 #### fips\_setup()

-Initialize the fips build system in a cmake file hierarchy.
+Initializes the fips build system in a cmake file hierarchy.
 Must be called once in the root CMakeLists.txt before any other fips cmake macros.